lowRISC/sonata-software/doc/getting-started.md

 In advance of the CHES Affiliated Sunburst Workshop, it's essential you prepare your environment so any issues can be sorted in advance of the day.
 If you have any issues in following this guide please contact the Sunburst Team on [ches-2024@lowrisc.org](mailto:ches-2024@lowrisc.org).

-The Sonata software build environment can be setup under Windows, OSX and Linux.
+The Sonata software build environment can be setup under Windows, macOS and Linux.

 We use a tool called [Nix](https://nixos.org/) to manage the build environment on all platforms.
 You will install it but don't need to know anything about it to follow these instructions.

-Only Windows requires specific instructions, Nix handles everything you need on Linux and OSX.
-So if you're not using Windows jump straight to 'Installing Nix'.
+Only Windows requires specific instructions, Nix handles everything you need on Linux and macOS.
+So if you're not using Windows jump straight to [Installing Nix](#installing-nix).

 ## Windows Specific Setup

 To obtain a Linux environment on Windows, you can choose to start a virtual machine or use Windows Subsystem for Linux (WSL).

-Microsoft provides a detailed guide on how to install WSL: https://learn.microsoft.com/en-us/windows/wsl/install.
+Microsoft provides [a detailed guide on how to install WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 For latest systems this would just be a single command:
 ```bat
 wsl --install
 ```